 Before we get any further, we need to answer a crucial question.
 What is master data?

 In the simplest terms, master data is the core data you need to operate your business.
-For some parts of an organization, that includes information about employees and products.
+For some parts of an organisation, that includes information about employees and products.
 In the marketing and sales department, it would also include customer data.

 Why You Need to Manage Master Data

-Many areas of a business have overlapping master data.
+Many areas of business have overlapping master data.
 For example, billing and accounts also use customer data, the same as sales and marketing.
 The problem occurs when different departments use different systems for core data.
 Marketing has one system for maintaining customer information.
 At some point, it’s transferred to the sales department’s CRM.
 As the data moves from system to system, there’s a serious risk of duplication and error.
 Your employees may have to re-key data, resulting in errors and omissions.
 Employees might also ask the customer to fill in a form.
 Data entered somewhere else is now duplicated.
 This leads to redundancy and other problems.
 The long and short of it is it slows you down.

 What is Master Data Management?